Program for Writing and Rhetoric

 WRTG 3030 (3) Writing on Science and Society

 Through selected reading and writing assignments, students consider ethical and social ramifications of science policy and practice.
-Focuses on critical thinking, analytical writing, and oral presentation.
-Taught as a writing workshop, the course addresses communication with professional and non-technical audiences.
+Focuses on critical thinking, revision, analytical writing, and oral presentation.
+Taught as a writing seminar, the course addresses communication with professional and non-technical audiences.

 Repeatable: Repeatable for up to 6.00 total credit hours.